 This film, written by Joe Roberts and directed by George Bowers, was released in 1983 and stars Matt Latanzi (who didn’t make many films after this, but did marry Olivia-Newton John, so I’d say he came out ahead) as Bobby who, as we open the film (after an extended dance sequence at a female aerobics class) is struggling to take his final High School test, which is for his French class.
-Afterwards he’s greeted by his best friend Jack (Crispin Glover) and Jack’s older brother, Billy (Clark Brandon).
+Afterward he’s greeted by his best friend Jack (Crispin Glover) and Jack’s older brother, Billy (Clark Brandon).
 We quickly learn that both Bobby and Jack are virgins, while Billy is the experienced ladies man.
 To celebrate their graduation from High School, Billy takes them to a local brothel, where he is a regular customer, to set them up with prostitutes to have sex with.
 Bobby is sent to a room with the voluptuous Ana Maria (Kitten Natividad), while Jack is given to the blonde beauty Louisa (Shelley Taylor Morgan).
 But when they get to their rooms it doesn’t go well for the boys.
 To calm his nerves, Bobby had been drinking alcohol all night, and when he gets his first look at Ana’s nude titanic tatas he nearly passes out.
 And then as he gets on the bed and climbs on top of Ana he does pass out.
 Falling asleep with his head on her boobs.
 Meanwhile, Louisa turns out to be a dominatrix, and when she brings out the leather bullwhip Jack runs away screaming.

-Bobby is from a wealthy family (which makes it seem odd that he hasn’t been able to get laid, or that he was going to a regular private school, except in 80’s movies rich kids and poor kids always went to the same High Schools, to show the stark contrast in Class distinction).
+Bobby is from a wealthy family (which makes it seem odd that he hasn’t been able to get laid, or that he was going to a regular public school, except in 80’s movies rich kids and poor kids always went to the same High Schools, to show the stark contrast in Class distinction).
 He lives in a mansion with his parents, simply known as Mr. and Mrs. Chrystal (Kevin McCarthy & Arlene Golonka).
 Mr. Chrystal is determined that Bobby follow in his footsteps and go to Yale to study business, although Bobby just wants to go to UCLA and study Astronomy.
 The next morning at home, Mr. Chrystal reveals that Bobby failed his French final, so he can’t officially graduate High School and get into Yale unless he takes and passes a makeup test in a month.
 So Mr. Chrystal hires a private tutor to live with them and help Bobby study French every day.
 Caren Kaye plays Terry Green, the tutor.
 Mr. Chrystal offers her a $10k bonus if she can help Bobby pass with over 85%.
 Bobby isn’t too thrilled when he first meets her and doesn’t take their first study session seriously.

 Bobby’s next attempt at losing his virginity is that night when Billy takes him and Jack to a diner to meet a waitress named Sylvia (Graem McGavin), who has a reputation for being really “easy.”
 Billy convinces her to have sex with each of them in the backseat of her car in the parking lot, with Bobby going first.
 He and she get in the backseat and start making out, and she takes off her top (revealing a lovely pair of bare breasts…that’s another great thing about 80’s teen movies, actresses were more willing to get nude, or at least topless, onscreen), but before they can go any further Sylvia’s badass Biker fiancé (Rex Ryon) shows up, with a dozen of his biker friends, and Bobby is forced to run for his life.
 Late that night, while in his bedroom, Bobby looks out his window and sees Terry swimming naked (she shows everything) in their pool.
 When she’s finished, he sneaks out and follows her back to her room (she’s living in their guest house) and peeks through the window and gets another look at her naked.